yixuan/rARPACK/README.md

 no longer depended on ARPACK since then.
 From version 0.11-0, **rARPACK** was simply a shell of the **RSpectra** package.

+> Old sources are kept in the [archive](https://github.com/yixuan/rARPACK/tree/archive/) branch.

 > New users of **rARPACK** are advised to switch to the **RSpectra** package.

 ## Solvers for Large Scale Eigenvalue and SVD Problems